top of page

 • Being thanked for something you no longer can do

 When triggers arise, we might feel jolts of sadness, anger, confusion, guilt, or flux.
 Some of us repress or avoid those triggers, hoping they pass.
-But avoiding triggers may build landmines for future overwhelm.
-Instead, those moments often point to unresolved grief; grief you have not fully acknowledged, expressed, integrated.
+However, avoiding triggers may build landmines for future overwhelm.
+Instead, those moments often point to unresolved grief - grief you have not fully acknowledged, expressed, or integrated.

-One healthy way forward is to approach - gently, with self-compassion - what arises, rather than hiding from it.
+One healthy way forward is to approach these feelings gently, with self-compassion.
 Each trigger is an invitation: What is it resurfacing?
 What part of me is seeking voice, recognition, release?

 Many people feel confused or guilty about their grief, especially when: